 The new standardized application streamlines the approval process.
 Of course, installations are still required to adhere to local and state laws and regulations regarding home business operations, so check into those, too.

 If you operate an HBB on base and aren’t yet approved, now’s the time to get official.

 Here’s the process:

 Step 2: The application process includes visiting and obtaining approval from installation agencies like the housing office and community housing manager.
-The application should identify the agencies, but ask your MWR representative if you have questions.
+The application should identify the agencies, but ask your DHR representative if you have questions.
 If you need any additional documentation (like licensing or certifications), get that, too.